ppy/osu-wiki/wiki/Tournaments/GTS/AGTS_2020/en.md

    2. Highest (number of beatmaps won - number of maps lost) score.
    3. Most beatmaps won.
    4. Winner of the match played previously between the tied teams.
-6. In Group Stage, "Win by Default" will be considered as win by 5:0, +1.0 score difference ratio.
+6. In Group Stage, "Win by Default" will be treated as win by 5:0, +1.0 score difference ratio.
 7. The winning conditions for each stage are listed below:
    - the Group Stage: Best-of-9 (First to 5 points)
-   - the Round of 16, the Quarterfinals: Best-of-11 (First to 6 points)
+   - the Round of 16 and the Quarterfinals: Best-of-11 (First to 6 points)
    - the Semifinals, the Finals, and the Grand Finals: Best-of-13 (First to 7 points)

 ### Qualifiers regulations